Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 # Station locations for data interpolation
-Model output should be interpolated in x/y/z/time.
-Results should also be provided  interpolated in x/y/time at the lowest model level as a time series (3 hourly output).
+Model results should also be provided  interpolated in x/y/time at the lowest model level as a time series (3 hourly output).
 | Station name      | Lat | Lon | Measurement altitute (meters ASL) |
 | ----------- | ----------- | ---------------- | ---------  |
 |Utqiagvik    | 71.323 |  -156.611 | 11 |